raddrick/councilos-poe/README.md

 # CouncilOS: Proof of Effort for StudioOS Product Councils

-A hackathon-ready Monad/EVM package for testing the StudioOS Product Council model.
+A Monad/EVM package for testing the StudioOS Product Council model.

 ## Correct StudioOS authority model